-Our film selection process is complete!
-Scroll down to see the exciting films that will be part of the 5th Annual Montreal Greek Film Festival.
+Scroll down to see the exciting films that were a part of the 5th Edition of the Montreal Greek Film Festival.

 2015.
 Director: Manousos Manousakis.
 Running Time: 1 hour 56 minutes.

 Based on the book “Ouzeri Tsitsanis” by George Skarbadonis which is inspired by real events.

 Synopsis: The forbidden love story between a Jewish girl and a Christian boy during the German occupation in Thessaloniki in 1942.
 The racist laws have been implemented and the only place to escape the hatred and inhumanity is a small club, where Vasilis Tsitsanis fills the hearts and minds of people with the beautiful rebetika folk music.
 Despite the resistance, the persistent hunt for the Jews gradually spreads and suddenly simple choices become life-changing decisions.

 2016.
 Director: Sylvain L'Espérence.
 Running Time: 4 hours 45 minutes.